gchq/Palisade-services/charts/kafka/README.md

 # Palisade Apache Kafka Helm Chart
 These charts were originally copied from: https://github.com/helm/charts/blob/6c85be7b88748171afd17affe8b1b57c66bf66a2/incubator/kafka

-##Overview of changes
+## Overview of changes
-1) A testclient pod to test operation of the Kafka cluster has been added controlled by operation of the parameter: testClientEnabled (see below)
+1) A testclient pod to test operation of the Kafka cluster has been added, controlled by operation of the parameter: testClientEnabled (see below)
 2) This particular Helm chart has a dependency on zookeeper.
 This dependency was resolved by running:```helm dependency update ``` This pulled in zookeeper-2.1.0.tgz.
 This has been unzipped to ./charts.zookeeper to prevent the need for performing a dependency update.